Flashdance: Casting

-Three candidates, Jennifer Beals, Demi Moore, and Leslie Wing, were the finalists for the role of Alex Owens.
+Three candidates, Jennifer Beals, Demi Moore and Leslie Wing, were the finalists for the role of Alex Owens.
 Two different stories exist regarding how Beals was chosen.
 One states that then-Paramount president Michael Eisner asked women secretaries at the studio to select their favorite after viewing screen tests.
-The other: the film's scriptwriter Joe Eszterhas claims that Eisner asked "two hundred of the most macho men on the [Paramount] lot, Teamsters and gaffers and grips ...
-'I want to know which of these three young women you'd most want to fuck'".
+The other: the film's screenwriter Eszterhas claims that Eisner asked "two hundred of the most macho men on the [Paramount] lot, Teamsters and gaffers and grips ...
+'I want to know which of these three young women you'd most want to fuck.'"

 The role of Nick Hurley was originally offered to Kiss founding member Gene Simmons, who turned it down because it would conflict with his "demon" image.
-Pierce Brosnan, Robert De Niro, Richard Gere, Mel Gibson, Tom Hanks, and John Travolta were also considered for the part.
-Kevin Costner, a struggling actor at the time, came very close for the role of Nick Hurley, which went to Michael Nouri.
+Kevin Costner, a struggling actor at the time, came very close for the role of Nick, which went to Michael Nouri.

 Crew

 Flashdance was the first success of a number of filmmakers who became successful in the 1980s and beyond.
 The film was the first collaboration between Don Simpson and Jerry Bruckheimer, who went on to produce Beverly Hills Cop (1984) and Top Gun (1986).
 Eszterhas received his second screen credit for Flashdance, while Lyne went on to direct 9½ Weeks (1986), Fatal Attraction (1987), Indecent Proposal (1993), and Lolita (1997).
 Lynda Obst, who developed the original story outline, went on to produce Adventures in Babysitting (1987), The Fisher King (1991), and Sleepless in Seattle (1993).